dwkd/SublimeCFStatsAndStandards/README.md

 Installing
 ============
 1. Download the project from github.
-(Press the Zip button.)
+(Press the Download Zip button.)
 2. Open the downloaded zip file.
 3. Select and copy the folder dwkd-SublimeCFStatsAndStandards....
 4. Open Sublime Text Editor